 Brought to you by Tectonica's Email Specialist David Phelps.

-Too many organizations are neglecting to use this powerful tool in their outreach and organizing efforts.
+Too many organisations are neglecting to use this powerful tool in their outreach and organising efforts.

 While many hours and resources are rightly spent on developing an engaging website, building and maintaining a compelling blog, and supporting a powerful CRM system to maintain relationships, email is frequently pushed to one-side.